mdreesen/fourtyio/readme.md

 Functions:

 - Capital case for components [ AnExample ]
-- CamelCase for hooks starting with 'use' prefix [ useExample ]
+- Camel Case for hooks starting with 'use' prefix [ useExample ]
 - Snake case for minor functions [ an_example ]

 Variables:

-- CamelCase for const [ anExample ]
+- Camel Case for const [ anExample ]
 - Snake case for let [ an_example ]

 Types (typescript):